 A lot of Oregon dwellers are snowbirds and I can understand why.
 They fly to Arizona in the winter where it’s dry and sunny.
 Although this is a pretty mild winter so far.
 Summer is my favorite season and I already miss it.
 Lately, it has been cold and wet, perfect weather for staying in with the family and making sugar cookies.
 The twins love when we get to bake together.
 I just have to keep an eye out for any ingredients that go missing in the process.
+This cookie requires a cookie cutter from Flycalf.

 Making Sugar Cookies with the Twins